MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv.md

 ## How to get Windows Sun Valley

 Windows Sun Valley will delivered as an upgrade to devices running Windows 10, beginning in the first half of 2022.
 Windows Sun Valley will also be available on new, eligible devices.
-- For managed PCs that meet requirements, the upgrade will be provided using the same processes that you use today for feature updates.
+- For PCs that are managed by your organization and meet requirements, the upgrade will be provided using the same processes that you use today for feature updates.
 For more information, see [Management tools](windows-sv-prepare.md#management-tools).
-- For unmanaged PCs that meet requirements, the upgrade will be offered through Windows Update using [intelligent rollout](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/using-machine-learning-to-improve-the-windows-10-update/ba-p/877860).
+- For personal devices and other unmanaged PCs that meet requirements, the upgrade will be offered through Windows Update using [intelligent rollout](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/using-machine-learning-to-improve-the-windows-10-update/ba-p/877860).
 Windows 10 devices purchased after June 2021 that meet or exceed the minimum hardware requirements for Windows Sun Valley will be offered the upgrade starting in October of 2021.
 - You can get early access to test Windows Sun Valley by joining the the Windows Insider Program [Release Preview Channel](/windows-insider/business/validate-Release-Preview-Channel), or by enabling pre-release Windows 10 feature updates in Configuration Manager or Windows Server Update Services (WSUS).

 For more information about eligibility to upgrade, see [Windows Sun Valley requirements](windows-sv-requirements.md).

-### Licensing
+#### Licensing

 There are no unique licensing requirements for Windows Sun Valley beyond what is required for Windows 10 devices.